SteveEmmerich/zoo/README.md

 [![Build Status](https://travis-ci.org/jsonmaur/zoo.svg?branch=master)](https://travis-ci.org/jsonmaur/zoo)
 [![Coverage Status](https://coveralls.io/repos/github/jsonmaur/zoo/badge.svg?branch=master)](https://coveralls.io/github/jsonmaur/zoo?branch=master)

 Zoo is the easiest way to set cross-platform environment variables for your app.
 It is a combination of two great libraries, [cross-env](https://github.com/kentcdodds/cross-env) and [dotenv](https://github.com/motdotla/dotenv), and lets you load variables from a `.env` file or passed as arguments.
-It is built in and runs on Node, but `zoo` can be used to set environment variables in any subcommand (such as BASH).
+It is built in and runs on Node, but it can be used to set environment variables in any subprogram (such as BASH).

 When `zoo` is run, your environment variables are injected directly into a spawned process, and your variables are guaranteed to be there when you need them.
 Works on both unix and windows machines.